Editor’s note: This article was originally published in December 2013. Updated April 2022.

-Eastern Red Cedar (Juniperus virginiana) is a very common native plant in Eastern North America.
-It is not a true cedar but is a juniper.
-There are a number of Junipers with non-toxic aromatic berries including Eastern Red Cedar, but there are also a few significantly toxic ones as well.
-The toxic ones are difficult to distinguish from the non-toxic ones, but this article will give some good ways to make the distinction.
+There are a number of junipers with non-toxic aromatic berries including Eastern red cedar, but there are also a few significantly toxic ones as well.
+The toxic ones are difficult to distinguish from the non-toxic ones, but this article will help you make the distinction.
 Eastern red cedar berries are a traditional Native American flavoring and medicine.

 Edibility – Cedar Berries and Foliage

 The berries of Eastern Red Cedar have a number of medicinal uses.
-A Tea made from the berries has been commonly used for the treatment of coughs and colds, and to expel intestinal worms.
-Chewing the berries may help with mouth soars.
-External application may help with infections and warts due to the plants antiseptic properties.
-Like so many other unknown edibles, Eastern Red Cedar also has a cancer fighting compound called podophyllotoxin.
+A wild herbal tea made from the berries has been commonly used for the treatment of coughs and colds, and to expel intestinal worms.
+Chewing the berries could also soothe mouth sores and ulcers.
+External application in the form of a poultice may help with infections and warts due to the plant’s antiseptic properties.
+Like so many other unknown edibles, Eastern red cedar also has a cancer-fighting compound called podophyllotoxin.

 Many of our readers find that subscribing to Eat The Planet is the best way to make sure they don't miss any of our valuable information about wild edibles.